Varssha05/Diabetes-Risk-Prediction-Ann/README.md

-🩺 Diabetes-Risk-Prediction-Ann

-A machine learning project to predict diabetes risk using an Artificial Neural Network (ANN) with a Streamlit web app.
+# 🧠 Diabetes Risk Predictor (ANN)

+A Streamlit-based web application that predicts the likelihood of diabetes using an **Artificial Neural Network (ANN)** trained on medical and lifestyle data.

+---

+## 🚀 Features

+- 💻 Built with **Python**, **ANN**, and **Streamlit**
+- 📊 Uses health-related features (glucose, age, BMI, etc.)
+- 🔍 Real-time risk prediction
+- 🧪 Pre-trained model included
+- 📈 Displays top feature correlations

 ---